nextcloud/desktop/doc/troubleshooting.rst

 To obtain the client log file:

-1. Open the ownCloud Desktop Client.
+1. Open the Nextcloud Desktop Client.

 2. Press F12 on your keyboard.